w3reality/three-laser-pointer/README.rst

 - **getSource()**

-  Returns a new vector instance with values corresponding to the current source point.
+  Get a new vector instance with values corresponding to the current source point.

   Returns **THREE.Vector3**